chrisbolman/percolate-content-marketing-process/README.md

 ## Step 9 - Analysis

 #####Owner
-Marketer
+Analytics Lead

 How did we do?
-The Marketer is tasked with compiling reports on the effectiveness of the project based on the measurement KPI’s defined in the project scope.
+The Analytics Lead is tasked with compiling reports on the effectiveness of the project based on the measurement KPI’s defined in the project scope.
 These reports are shared with stakeholders, the project team and wider marketing team.
+For larger campaigns, fill out a post-mortem analysis document (or slide presentation) and convene a one hour meeting to review and discuss it.
+Always look for learning and improvement opportunities, as well as any ways future work can build on past work.